 Microsoft Office 365 is unique in terms of information security.
 As the productivity platform where your team gets most of their work done, it represents a trove of data that attackers would be happy to get their hands on.
-Here are just three small examples of why you are at risk:
+Here are 5 best practices to help you protect your data!

 - Email access through Outlook lets attackers spam people on your contact list, send phishing attacks, and harvest any important attachments you may have sent.